Battle of Washington: Background

 After the culmination of Burnside's North Carolina Expedition little attention had been given to North Carolina by the Confederate Army.
-In December 1862 a Union expedition from New Bern destroyed the railroad bridge at Goldsboro, N.C. along the vital Wilmington and Weldon Railroad.
+In December 1862 a Union expedition from New Bern destroyed the railroad bridge at Goldsborough, N.C. along the vital Wilmington and Weldon Railroad.
 This expedition caused only temporary damage to the railroad, but did prompt Confederate authorities to devote more attention to the situation along the coast of Virginia and North Carolina.

 Following the Confederate victory at Fredericksburg, General Robert E. Lee felt confident enough to dispatch a large portion of his army to deal with Union occupation forces along the coast.
-The whole force was put under the command of Lt.
-Gen. James Longstreet.
-While Longstreet personally operated against Suffolk, Maj.
-Gen. D. H. Hill led a column which moved against Federal garrisons at New Bern and Washington, North Carolina.
+The whole force was put under the command of Lieutenant General James Longstreet.
+While Longstreet personally operated against Suffolk, Majoe General D. H. Hill led a column which moved against Federal garrisons at New Bern and Washington, North Carolina.

-Maj.
-Gen. John G. Foster, commanding the Department of North Carolina, was responsible for the overall defense of the Union garrisons along the North Carolina coast.
+Major General John G. Foster, commanding the Department of North Carolina, was responsible for the overall defense of the Union garrisons along the North Carolina coast.
 After Hill's attack against New Bern failed, Foster arrived in Washington to take personal command of the garrison.

 Siege

 Foster, a West Point trained Army engineer, put his skills to good use improving the town's defenses as well as employing the use of three gunboats in the defense.
-By March 30, the town was ringed with fortifications, and Brig.
-Gen. Richard B. Garnett's brigade began the investment of Washington.
+By March 30, the town was ringed with fortifications, and Brigadier General Richard B. Garnett's brigade began the investment of Washington.
 Meanwhile, Hill established batteries as well as river obstructions along the Tar River to impede reinforcements.
 He also posted two brigades south of Washington to guard for any relief efforts coming overland from New Bern.
 The Confederates sent a message to Foster demanding surrender.
 Foster replied saying "If the Confederates want Washington, come and get it."
 Despite this defiance, Foster lacked the strength to dislodge the besiegers, and Hill was under orders to avoid an assault at the risk of sustaining heavy casualties.
 Thus, the engagement devolved into one of artillery, and even so the Confederates limited their fire to conserve their ammunition.
 In time both sides were running low on supplies, and conditions grew miserable in the rain and mud.
 Despite the lack of progress against Washington, Hill was accomplishing a vital objective in the form of foraging parties so long as the Federals were pinned down.